Chances of being bitten by a Snake, Shark or Spider

 World’s deadliest Spiders

-You could just stay indoors but Australia boasts some of the worlds most deadliest and poisonous spiders and they aren’t all the outdoor type.
-Australia also has world-class hotels but it still seems a waste to spend all your days inside – although there’s skin cancer to consider.
+You could just stay indoors but Australia boasts some of the world’s deadliest and most poisonous spiders and they aren’t all the outdoor type.
+Australia also has world-class hotels but it still seems a waste to spend all your days inside – although there’s skin cancer to consider. 🙂

 Spiders can be more in your face than snakes.
 Some quite like hanging around homes and gardens.
 Australian Redback Spider‘s (below) red markings are a warning.
 I’m poisonous, leave me alone.

-But before you start cancelling your bookings, you are highly unlikely to even see one unless you are staying at someone’s house that hasn’t been sprayed for pests.
+But before you start cancelling your bookings you are highly unlikely to even see one unless you are staying at someone’s house that hasn’t been sprayed for pests.